shirhatti/ReadyWorkshop2019/README.md

 }
 ```

 While naively this might look like it works, we're not cancelling the delayTask we're creating even when our operation successfully completes.
-This even we could easily end up with timer queue flooding especially if this occurs on the hot path.
+With this we could easily end up with timer queue flooding especially if this occurs on the hot path.
 The right approach here is to ensure the timer is being disposed of.

+How would you ensure that the timer is being disposed correctly?

+===

 ```csharp
 public static async Task<T> TimeoutAfter<T>(this Task<T> task, TimeSpan timeout)